Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Hierarchical follow up searches

-The candidates's frequency is $\approx$ 31.7 Hz and it has frequency derivative values $\dot{f}\approx -3.6\times 10^{-10}$ Hz/s and $\ddot{f}\approx 7.7\times 10^{-20}$ Hz/s$^2$.
-If the system was spinning down solely due to gravitational wave emission, at its distance of $1.3$ kpc, $h_0\approx 2.1\times 10^{-24}$ -- this is the spin-down amplitude of our candidate.
+The candidate's frequency is $\approx$ 31.7 Hz and it has frequency-derivative values $\dot{f}\approx -3.6\times 10^{-10}$ Hz/s and $\ddot{f}\approx 7.7\times 10^{-20}$ Hz/s$^2$.
+If the system was spinning down solely due to gravitational-wave emission, at its distance of $1.3$ kpc, $h_0\approx 2.1\times 10^{-24}$ -- this is the spin-down amplitude of our candidate.
 The $h_0$ amplitude estimates \citep{Ashok2024} based on the full O3 data are very consistent with those based on the O4a data, and yield posteriors with significant support at $h_0\simeq 6\times 10^{-26}$ -- 35 times below the spin-down amplitude, corresponding to a fairly large ellipticity of $\approx 7\times 10^{-5}$.
 Should a signal like this already have been identified?
 The short answer is ``no": Based on their upper limits ranging between $\approx [7\times 10^{-25}, 2\times 10^{-24}]$ depending on the orientation of the neutron star, \cite{Salvadore2025} would likely not have detected this signal.
 Our previous search on O2 data \citep{ming2024a} at these frequencies has better sensitivity, with upper limits in the $3\times 10^{-25}$ range, but the band where this candidate falls was excluded from the upper limit statements due to the presence of disturbances.
 The most sensitive all-sky surveys \citep{brian2025b,Dergachev:2025ead} also attain at this frequency stringent $h_0$ upper limits between $[2.7-2.9]\times 10^{-25}$, but would have likely missed a signal this weak.

 Closer inspection of phase-parameter consistency between the results on O3 and O4a data is not convincing.
 We repeat Stage-3 and Stage-4 using the Bayesian follow-up method of \cite{Martins:2025jnq}.
-We find that the O4 frequency posterior is not much different from its prior, which is the O3 posterior.
-If a third order frequency-derivative parameter is introduced all the O4 posteriors become more informative, but the overall O4 evidence decreases with respect to the O3 evidence.
+We find that the O4a frequency posterior is not much different from its prior, which is the O3 posterior.
+If a third-order frequency-derivative parameter is introduced, all the O4a posteriors are more informative than their priors (the O3 posterior).
+Overall, the O4a evidence decreases with respect to the O3 evidence.